-YOGA TEACHER TRAINING
+YOGA TEACHER TRAINING SYDNEY

 At The Yoga Factory, we practice and teach 8-limb yoga, the path of action, effort, self-study, and devotion.
 In our times, this type of yoga is commonly referred to as vinyasa yoga.
 Graduates of our teacher training become 8-limb or vinyasa yoga teachers, who are equipped to teach everyone from beginners to more seasoned students.